-Electricity suppliers may decide retail prices by themselves in Finland.
+In Finland, electricity suppliers can decide retail prices freely.
 For retail supply, there are no regulated tariffs which should be approved by the Energy Authority or any other authorities before taking into use.

-Retail prices were still high during spring 2023 following the energy crisis in autumn 2022.
-The prices however quickly began decrease and stabilised during the year.
-However, the price levels are remaining significantly above pre-crisis levels in 2020-2021.
-The evolution of price of new supply products during 2022-2023 is shown in following figure (Figure 6).
+The evolution of prices of new supply products during 2022-2024 is shown in the following figure (Figure 6).
 This figure uses data of prices reported in the comparison tool provided by Energy Authority (sähkönhinta.fi).